Vigilante 8: Reception

 Vigilante 8 received "favorable" reviews on all platforms except the Game Boy Color version, which received "mixed" reviews, according to the review aggregation website GameRankings.
 Ryan MacDonald of GameSpot noted the easy control scheme and the well-designed graphics of the PlayStation version.
 MacDonald noted that the game's offerings would give reason for players to "retire" from Twisted Metal 2.
 Shawn Smith of Electronic Gaming Monthly noted the N64 multiplayer mode offered more fun and ran relatively smoothly in high-resolution mode.
 Edge gave the PlayStation version seven out of ten, calling it "a competent and interesting game for anyone who enjoys trashing automobiles.
 But the definitive car combat would probably exploit the sensation of cars driving at speed, while enabling players to indulge in violence."
 Next Generation gave both the Nintendo 64 and PlayStation versions favorable reviews in two separate issues, saying that the latter version was "more fun than Interstate '76 and currently the best game of its type on PlayStation" (#45, September 1998); and later saying of the former version, "If you're craving some driving action with guns for your N64, this is the title to get" (#53, May 1999).
 In Japan, where the PlayStation version was ported and published by Syscom on November 12, 1998, Famitsu gave it a score of 28 out of 40.

+Major Mike of GamePro said of the PlayStation version in its August 1998 issue, "Overall, Vigilante 8 is worth a test-drive rental for fans of the genre.
+If the controls had spent more time in the shop, V8 could have been one topnotch lean, mean driving machine."
+Eight issues later, Dan Elektro said that the Nintendo 64 version "could have been a hack-job port of the PlayStation code, but instead, the game's been retooled and tweaked for its new platform – and the effort shows.
+N64 car-combat fans, start your engines!"
+Michael L. House of AllGame gave the PlayStation version four stars out of five, saying that it "more than makes up for the shortcomings with the fantastic shooting action and nicely designed arenas.
+Whether or not it's a better game than Twisted Metal 2 is up to the player; if you value shooting over everything else, it is.
+If you value style as the most important thing, it isn't.
+Nonetheless, Vigilante 8 is darn good."
+Later, Scott Alan Marriott gave the Game Boy Color version three stars out of five, calling it "a good game that could have been much better."

+The PlayStation version was nominated for Best PlayStation Game at the 1998 CNET Gamecenter Awards, which went to Gran Turismo.